GonzaloSS/E-Commerce-project/README.md

     <img src="img\logo.png" alt="Logo" width="320" height="160">
 </p>

-_This project is an electronic commerce for a Business called Tandem, it's about selling canary products..._
+_This project is an electronic commerce for a Business called The Tandem Enterprise, it's about selling canary products..._

 ## Starting 🚀